 - Efficient and aggressive in truck accident litigation

 - Proven successful in obtaining millions of dollars in verdicts and settlements for our clients

 - Proactive in maintaining client satisfaction through keeping communication open and full case transparency

 We want to take the stress out of the legal process so you can recover and get back to your life.
 While there is nothing to replace a lost loved one, we will strive to obtain full damages for the surviving family members and hold any responsible parties accountable for the loss.

-Call AK Law Firm for an initial consultation with one of our truck accident attorneys as soon as possible.
+Call AK Law Firm for a free consultation with one of our truck accident attorneys about your case as soon as possible.
 Texas has a time limit to file truck accident lawsuits.
 There is never a charge for your consultation, and you will not pay any legal fees unless we win your truck accident case.

 - Why Hire a Houston Truck Accident Lawyer?